sinonjs/sinon/docs/_releases/latest/fake-xhr-and-server.md

 Used internally to determine the HTTP method used with the provided request.

-By default this method simply returns `request.method`.
+By default this method returns `request.method`.
 When `server.fakeHTTPMethods` is true, the method will return the value of the `_method` parameter if the method is "POST".

 This method can be overridden to provide custom behavior.